yashlondhe90960/ChainInsure_has/README.md

 * Policyholder claim workflow and claim authorization process for investors to permit claim payouts.
 * Mechanism to incentivize investors to authorize valid claims and reject fake claims.

-Lots can be done to keep building on Dsurance.
+Lots can be done to keep building on ChainInsure.
 Most notably:

 * Enhanced consensus algorithm between investors to establish validity of policyholder claims.
 * Risk Segmentation algorithm allowing for policyholders to be charged as a function of their risk characteristics.